Streche Road, Wareham, BH20 4PG

 Latest News:

-Purbeck PCN Vacancy for Clinical Director Job Vacancy Medical Receptionist Closed for Staff Training on Thursday 9th February 2023 from 8:30-14:00 Lewis Manning Day Hospice at Swanage and Wareham Rugby Club Dr Mark Williams Use the right service Information for parents re coughs, colds and sore throats Job Vacancy: Advanced Nurse Practitioner Practice Nurse Vacancy – suitable for newly qualified nurse Poole and Bournemouth Hospital NEW Outpatient Portal
+Vacancy: Clinical Pharmacist Vacancy: Medical Receptionist 15 hours per week Dorset’s Spring 2023 COVID-19 Vaccination Campaign RUOK?
+Mental Health support for young people in Dorset Lewis Manning Day Hospice at Swanage and Wareham Rugby Club Dr Mark Williams Use the right service Information for parents re coughs, colds and sore throats Poole and Bournemouth Hospital NEW Outpatient Portal Premises Update

 "*" indicates required fields